Guardsquare/proguard/docs_api/md/patternmatching.md

 Instead of just matching instruction sequences, you can also replace matched sequences by other instruction sequences, for example to optimize code or instrument code.
 The core classes are PeepholeEditor and InstructionSequenceReplacer.
-Say that you want to replace am instruction sequence "putstatic/getstatic" by an equivalent "dup/putstatic":
+Say that you want to replace an instruction sequence "putstatic/getstatic" by an equivalent "dup/putstatic":

+    final int X = InstructionSequenceReplacer.X;

     InstructionSequenceBuilder ____ =
         new InstructionSequenceBuilder();